mv-2112/canonical-openstack-docs/tutorial/explore-full-potential-of-openstack.rst

 You have reached the end of this tutorial and the whole series of tutorials we prepared to help you get up to speed with Canonical OpenStack.

-You can now explore our How-to Guides for instructions on setting up a production-grade environment.
+You can now explore our :doc:`How-to Guides</how-to/index>` for instructions on setting up a production-grade environment.

 Good luck!

-..
-TODO: Add a link to the How-to guides section